 Storage

-You can store it in the fridge, but take it out a little before using it, or it might be too hard.
-Sometimes I’ve left it out of the fridge and honestly, it remained good.
+You can store it in the fridge, but take it out a bit before using it, or it might be too hard.
+Sometimes I’ve forgotten it outside the fridge, and honestly, it remained good.
 I’ve never tried freezing it; if you do, let me know…

 I can’t eat peanuts, how can I substitute them?